-At December 31, 2019 and 2018, no liabilities were recognized on the accompanying statutory statements of admitted assets, liabilities and surplus as the calculated amounts exceeded the applicable thresholds.
+At December 31, 2020 and 2019, no liabilities were recognized on the accompanying statutory statements of admitted assets, liabilities and surplus as the calculated amounts exceeded the applicable thresholds.

-E. Risk-Sharing Provisions of the Affordable Care Act

-(1) Did the reporting entity write accident and health insurance premium which is subject to the Affordable Care Act risk sharing provisions

-(2) Impact of Risk-Sharing Provisions of the Affordable Care Act on admitted assets, liabilities and revenue for the current year:
+E. Risk-Sharing Provisions of the Affordable Care Act(1) Did the reporting entity write accident and health insurance premium which is subject to the Affordable Care Act risk sharing provisionsYes [] No [](2) Impact of Risk-Sharing Provisions of the Affordable Care Act on admitted assets, liabilities and revenue for the current year: